Skip navigation

 A bilirubin blood test measures the levels of bilirubin in your blood.
 Bilirubin is a yellowish substance made during your body's normal process of breaking down old red blood cells.
-Bilirubin is found in bile, a fluid your liver makes that helps you digest food.
+Bilirubin is found in bile, a fluid your liver makes to help you digest food.

-If your liver is healthy, it will remove most of the bilirubin from your body.
-If your liver is damaged, bilirubin can leak out of your liver and into your blood.
+If your liver is healthy, it will remove most of the bilirubin from your body through your bile ducts (the tubes that carry bile from your liver).
+If your liver is damaged or your bile ducts are blocked, bilirubin can leak out of your liver and into your blood.
 When too much bilirubin gets into the bloodstream, it can cause jaundice, a condition that causes your skin and eyes to turn yellow.
-Signs of jaundice, along with a bilirubin blood test, can help your health care provider find out if you have liver disease.
+If you have jaundice, your health care provider may order a bilirubin blood test to check for liver disease or damage.

 What is it used for?